 He is also a member of several standing Assembly committees including: Aging and Long Term Care, Business and Professions, Governmental Organization, Insurance, Revenue and Taxation, and Chair of the Select Committee on Infectious Diseases in High-Risk Disadvantaged Communities.
 Mr. Gipson also serves on the following Assembly Select Committees: Community and Law Enforcement Relations and Responsibilities, Domestic Violence, Foster Care, Non-Profit Sector, Ports and Goods Movement, and Regional Transportation Solutions.

-During his first year in the Assembly, Mike A. Gipson was appointed Chair of the powerful Joint Legislative Audit Committee (JLAC).
-Responsibilities included overseeing the finances and operations of state and local government entities in addition to promoting accountability and transparency through oversight and informational hearings, and approving audits of government operations.
-Under the leadership of Asm.
-Gipson, JLAC convened 9 hearings during the 2015 legislative year: 4 joint legislative oversight hearings, 1 informational hearing, and 4 JLAC hearings to take action on audits requested by members.
-21 audit requests were heard.
-Audits included the University of California and its budget process, Central Basin Municipal Water District and Caltrans Maintenance Program to name a few.
+In 2015, Mike A. Gipson was appointed chair of the powerful Joint Legislative Audit Committee (JLAC).
+Under his leadership, JLAC convened 9 hearings during the 2015 legislative year along with 21 audit requests.
+These included the University of California and its budget process, Central Basin Municipal Water District, and Caltrans’ Maintenance Program to name a few.

-Gipson is a devoted husband to his wife Le Cresha.
+Asm Gipson currently lives in Carson where he is a devoted husband to his wife Le Cresha.
 They have two sons, Devon and Jordan along with their two grandchildren; Faafetai Ole Alofa, and Cataleya Acevedo Gipson.
 Their third son, D’Ance passed away at 3 years old as a result of a hit-and-run motorist.